LS-Instruments/MVC-Actors/README.md

 ### The "Generate Event to View.vi" Method
 ![](Media/Generate_Event_to_View_Method.png)

-Generates the event **Event** to the View Actor with name **View Name**.
-This is typically used in the overridden method "Finalize View Init.vi"  to init a specific View Actor upon its launch.
+Generates the event **Event** to the View with name **View Name**.
+This is typically used in the overridden method "Finalize View Init.vi"  to init a specific View upon its launch.

-## The "View Actor.lvclass"  Class
+## The "View.lvclass"  Class
-A child of the **"View Actor.lvclass"**, the View, is inited by a certain Controller that defines a set of Events as subclasses of the **"Event.lvclass"** class.
+A child of the **"View.lvclass"**, the View, is inited by a certain Controller that defines a set of Events as subclasses of the **"Event.lvclass"** class.
 The View can subscribe to a subset, if not all, the events defined by the Controller and handle them by subclassing the **"Abstract Event Handler for View"** message and implementing its **Do.vi** method.
 Subscription can be performed by implementing the **"Register Events to Controller.vi"** abstract method, which is called upon the View's launch.
 Therein events are subscribed by calling the **"Register Event.vi"** method providing suitable Event Handlers.
 Defining at least one handler is mandatory.

 ### The "Generate and Broadcast Event.vi"/"Send Generate and Broadcast Event.vi" Methods

 ![](Media/Generate_and_Broadcast_Event_Method.png)

 ![](Media/Send_Generate_and_Broadcast_Event_Method.png)

 This method generates/fires the **Event** wired to the input.
 The method checks if the view is paused or "Receive Only" and then sends the **"Generate and Broadcast Event"** message to the associated controller.
 The controller will in turn send the **Event** to all the Views who registered to that event but the originating View.